Compounding

-In the field of pharmacy, compounding (performed in compounding pharmacies) is preparation of custom medications to fit unique needs of patients that cannot be met with mass-produced formulations.
-This may be done, for example, to provide medication in a form easier for a given patient to ingest (e.g., liquid vs. tablet), or to avoid a non-active ingredient a patient is allergic to, or to provide an exact dose that isn't otherwise available.
-This kind of patient-specific compounding, according to a prescriber's specifications, is referred to as "traditional" compounding.
-The nature of patient need for such customization can range from absolute necessity (e.g., avoiding allergy) to individual optimality (e.g., ideal dose level) to preference (e.g., flavor or texture).
+In the field of pharmacy, compounding (performed in a compounding pharmacy) is preparation of custom medications to fit unique prescriptions that cannot be met with mass-produced formulations.
+This may be done, for example, to provide medication in a form easier for a given person to ingest (e.g., liquid vs. tablet), to avoid a non-active ingredient, or to provide a particular dose tailored to a given person, referred to as "traditional" compounding.

+Compounding preparations of a given formulation in advance batches, as opposed to preparation for a specific person on demand, is known as "non-traditional" or "officinal" compounding, and is akin to small-scale manufacturing.
+Jurisdictions have varying regulations that apply to both traditional and non-traditional compounding, as well as mass-producing drug manufacturers.

 Hospital pharmacies typically engage in compounding medications for intravenous administration, whereas outpatient or community pharmacies typically engage in compounding medications for oral or topical administration.
-Due to the rising cost of compounding and drug shortages, some hospitals outsource their compounding needs to large-scale compounding pharmacies, particularly of sterile-injectable medications.
+Because of the rising cost of compounding and drug shortages, some hospitals outsource their compounding needs, particularly of sterile-injectable medications, to large-scale compounding pharmacies.

-Compounding preparations of a given formulation in advance batches, as opposed to preparation for a specific patient on demand, is known as "non-traditional" compounding and is akin to small-scale manufacturing.
-Jurisdictions have varying regulations that apply to drug manufacturers and pharmacies that do advance bulk compounding.